-prior to using cooking appliance, Gas flames consume oxygen, which should be replaced to ensure proper combustion.
-Improper use can result in death or serious as the danger of asphyxiation is greater when the appliance is used for long periods of time.
+It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.
 FAILURE TO COMPLY MAY RESULT IN DEATH OR SERIOUS INJURY.